 Does it really cost more to support a family today or have we raised our expectations of how high our lifestyle should be?
 Yes and No. Indeed, our tax structure is regressive and inflation has decreased the value of real wages, but sometimes families are not working for the basics of food, clothing, shelter, and health care.
 Instead, it’s the extras of fashionable clothing, owning a larger home, and electronic “toys.”
 Some young families assume their lifestyle should match what it took their parents 20 years to reach.

 For example, in 1967 the average car cost 21 weeks wages of a median family.
 Today the average car costs 27 weeks’ wages.
-The catch is that today’s average car has a lot more features like air conditioning, a CD player, electric windows, instant locks etc. Actually, a current equivalent car would only cost 17 weeks’ wages.
-Of course car makers don’t make what we would consider a stripped down model today because what used to be considered luxuries are now considered necessary.
+The catch is that today’s average car has a lot more features like air conditioning, a sound system, electric windows, instant locks, etc. Actually, a current equivalent car would only cost 17 weeks’ wages.
+Of course, car makers don’t make what we would consider a stripped-down model today because what used to be considered luxuries are now considered necessary.
 (OK, I’ll admit airbags are a valuable safety improvement.)
 But perhaps we aren’t willing to tame our hunger for more stuff, for the sake of family relationships.
 The same pattern is true for families buying their first home.

 By now you probably catch my drift that although there are circumstances that warrant both parents of young children working outside the home, too often it’s a self-deluding trap.
 It takes sacrifice, creativity, and independent thinking to have a parent at home but it’s not as impossible as the conventional wisdom leads us to believe.
 At least it’s no more impossible than the heroic effort needed to sustain the hectic pace of a dual-income family trying to do it all.

 Susan Vogt is an author and speaker on marriage, parenting, and spirituality.
 Her website is SusanVogt.net.